 Brain injury: Some people with type 1 narcolepsy lose orexin-containing brain cells due to brain injuries, tumors, and other acquired diseases.

 Cataplexy isn’t always linked to narcolepsy.
-Around 30% of cataplexy episodes are related to genetic disorders, including:
+Around 30% of cataplexy episodes are related to other disorders , including:

-In rare cases, cataplexy can also be a side effect of medications, such as lamotrigine, clozapine, modafinil, and gamma-hydroxybutyrate.
+In rare cases, cataplexy can also be a side effect of medications.
+Suvorexant, a medication for insomnia that blocks orexin, can cause cataplexy in rare cases.
 Fortunately, cataplexy typically disappears after patients stop taking these medications.

 In an interview, doctors are looking for the classic signs of cataplexy.
 A doctor may ask about how often a person experiences episodes and how long they last, triggering events, and which muscles are affected.
-If a doctor suspects cataplexy, they may test a person’s levels of orexin.
+The doctor may also ask about the medications you are taking, your sleep routine, and any other associated symptoms, such as daytime sleepiness.
+If a doctor suspects cataplexy and/or narcolepsy type 1, they may order an overnight sleep test and daytime sleep test.

 Although the loss of hypocretin associated with cataplexy is irreversible, treatment can help to decrease episodes of cataplexy for many people.
-Treatment depends on the underlying cause of cataplexy, and may include medications such as antidepressants, sodium oxybate, and stimulants.
+Treatment depends on the underlying cause of cataplexy, and may include medications such as antidepressants or sodium oxybate .

 Creating a safe environment: Sudden muscle weakness can make ordinary activities more dangerous.
 Talk with doctors, nurses, and others who experience cataplexy to learn how to plan for attacks.
 Special attention should be paid to activities like swimming, driving, and climbing.